swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'alloc_box' sil-type (',' debug-var-attr)*

   %1 = alloc_box $T
-  // %1 has two values:
-  //   %1#0 has type $@box T
+  //   %1 has type $@box T
-  //   %1#1 has type $*T

 Allocates a reference-counted ``@box`` on the heap large enough to hold a value of type ``T``, along with a retain count and any other metadata required by the runtime.
-The result of the instruction is a two-value operand; the first value is the reference-counted ``@box`` reference that owns the box, and the second value is the address of the value inside the box.
+The result of the instruction is the reference-counted ``@box`` reference that owns the box.
+The ``project_box`` instruction is used to retrieve the address of the value inside the box.

 The box will be initialized with a retain count of 1; the storage will be uninitialized.
 The box owns the contained value, and releasing it to a retain